Zana (film)

-Zana is a 2019 Kosovan thriller drama film directed by Antoneta Kastrati.
+Zana is a 2019 Kosovan thriller tragedy film directed by Antoneta Kastrati.
 It was selected as the Kosovan entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 Haunted by her long suppressed past and pressured by family to seek treatment from mystical healers for her infertility, a Kosovar woman struggles to reconcile the expectations of motherhood with a legacy of wartime brutality.